The primary mission of MARBIDCO is to assist Marylandís farm, forestry,

 (Which use externally-provided funding)

 √ Next Generation Farmland Acquisition Program enables MARBIDCO, working with commercial lenders, and farmland conservation programs to assist beginning farmers with down-payment funding for the purchase of farmland, while at the same time effectively extinguishing the development rights on the farmland being purchased.
-Applications for the FY 2018 Mini Winter Round of this program are due to MARBIDCO by December 20, 2017.
-Contact MARBIDCO or your county agricultural land preservation program office for more information as soon as possible if you are interested.
+Contact MARBIDCO or your county agricultural land preservation program office for more information.